 Overall, Interactive Brokers is better than DEGIRO, especially for Swiss investors.
 For European investors, the difference is slight, and they may appreciate that DEGIRO comes from the EU while IB comes from the US.

 Everything you need to start investing in the stock market!
 Open an account with Swissquote and get 100 CHF in trading credits with my code MKT_THEPOORSWISS

 Many Swiss investors prefer using a Swiss broker rather than a foreign broker.
 A Swiss broker presents the advantage of keeping the money in Switzerland and making it easier to work through regulations in case something goes wrong.

 In that case, we should shortly compare DEGIRO and Swissquote.

 Swissquote is the most famous Swiss broker.
 So, for many Swiss investors, this presents a significant advantage.

 On the other hand, Swissquote will be significantly more expensive than DEGIRO.
 The transaction fees are considerably higher, and you must pay the Swiss stamp duty.

 Both brokers have all the necessary features for most investors.
 And they both have different apps that you can use to trade.

 One other advantage of Swissquote is that they have higher regulations.
 They also have a better reputation, and I would say they are more professional in their execution.

-Overall, both brokers are quite good.
+Overall, both brokers are pretty good.
 If you prefer a Swiss broker, go with Swissquote.
-If you do not mind a foreign broker, go with either of DEGIRO or Swissquote.
+If you do not mind a foreign broker, go with either DEGIRO or Swissquote.